tinkercademy-bootcamp/chat-project-HariAakash646/exercise-1/README.md

 - Compile the TCP client and server using `g++` from command line.
 - What are the most important command line arguments to learn for `g++`?
+  * -c, -o, -Wall, -Wextra, -g, -std=c++xx, -Ox
 - What is the difference between debug vs release versions?
+  * Debug versions are compiled to run the code step by step suitable for debugging.
+  * Release versions are compiled to be fast and well tested suitable for final production.
 - What are the tradeoffs between debug and release versions?
+  * Release versions are faster, optimized and tested code suitable for production.
+  * Debug versions contain debugging information and is not very optimized and is suitable for debugging.
 - What arguments would you use in a debug build?
+  * -g, -Wall, -Wextra
 - What about for release?
+  * -O2/-O3
 - What other kinds of build types are useful?
+  * RelWithDebInfo - Release with Debug Info.
+Optimized for speed, but includes debug info.
+  * MinSizeRel - Minimizes the size of the executables.
+Compromises on performance.
+Suitable for embedded systems.

 ## Learn Basics of Make